Nikolaus Wolfgang Fischer

 Nikolaus Wolfgang Fischer (15 January 1782 – 19 August 1850) was a German Jewish chemist.
-He first synthesized the Potassium cobaltinitritelater used as Aureolin pigment.
+He first synthesized the Potassium cobaltinitrite later used as Aureolin pigment.

 Fischer was raised in a Jewish family.
 He was reported to have practiced medicine in Erfurt and studied at the University of Vienna, Charles University, University of Breslau, and the Humboldt University of Berlin.

 In 1813, he became an assistant professor at the University of Breslau, and then became a professor and worked as the chemistry department's first chair.
 He held this position until his death.

 In 1815, Fischer converted to Christianity and was an ardent supporter of evangelizing.

 Career

 Fischer published about sixty works in German journals.
 He reported on the triple salt K3 Co(NO2)6, also known as "Fischer's salt" and used it to separate nickel from cobalt.
 Fischer also observed the semipermeability of animal bladders in solutions, which he wrote about in "Über die Eigenschaft der thierischen Blase, Flüssigkeiten durch sich hindurch zu lassen."
 He also took great interest in electrochemical phenomena.

 Some of his works include articles in: